19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 [37/95]

-### Prohibition of foreigner without work permit entering or remaining at work place
+### Prohibition of foreigner without work pass entering or remaining at work place

-6A\.—(1) No occupier of a work place who has control of access to the work place shall permit any foreigner without a valid work permit to enter or remain at the work place.
+6A\.—(1) No occupier of a work place who has control of access to the work place shall permit any foreigner without a valid work pass to enter or remain at the work place.

 [37/95]

-(2) Where a foreigner without a valid work permit is found at any work place, it shall be presumed, until the contrary is proved, that the occupier of the work place —
+(2) Where a foreigner without a valid work pass is found at any work place, it shall be presumed, until the contrary is proved, that the occupier of the work place —

 (a) had control of access to the work place;

 (b) had permitted the foreigner to enter or remain at the work place; and

-(c) had knowledge that the foreigner did not possess a valid work permit.
+(c) had knowledge that the foreigner did not possess a valid work pass.

 [37/95]